TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:10:24 EST 2023

 The instructions for using xfstt to make Truetype fonts available to X11: "1. download the xfstt truetype font server 2. compile that thing. (comment out lines 23 and 24 in xfstt.cpp because g++ complained of syntax errors in asm/byteorder.h) put the executable in your path.
 3. make a directory called /usr/ttfonts and put some truetype fonts there.
 4. make sure xfstt starts when X starts. (i.e., add a line to .xinitrc or whatever.)
 5. tell X about the new font path. (i.e., add FontPath unix/:7100, or use xset +fp unix/:7100 in .xinitrc) 6. start the gimp and look under the foundry tab for ttf.
 You might have to fool around with a combination of "xset fp rehash", "xset +fp unix/:7100" and restarting the server."
 Alternate URL.
 [Google] [More] ⦿

-Free software by Peter Baker, who writes: Xgridfit, the "hinting" language for FontForge users crazy enough to work with TrueType fonts, has now reached release 1.5.
+Free software by Peter Baker from 2006, who writes: Xgridfit, the "hinting" language for FontForge users crazy enough to work with TrueType fonts, has now reached release 1.5.
 New features include the ability to call a glyph program in the manner of a macro, complete with parameters (including a special "offset" parameter that is automatically added to all point numbers); a restore-default element for restoring graphics variables to their default state; and an alias element for accessing things (control-values, variables, etc.) under different names.
 Xgridfit is a high-level, XML-based language for gridfitting, or "hinting," TrueType fonts.
 It conceals the assembly language-like character of the TrueType instruction set, and offers an XML-clad readable programming language.
 [Google] [More] ⦿

 X-Truetype server project based on FreeType.
 The page includes a free ackage of libraries to use the FreeType library from the perl language.
 For example, we find ftinfo.pl (font info dumper) and mkttfdir.pl.
 [Google] [More] ⦿